Flowlyn's brand logo

 1. Multimodal AI Integration

 The future is beyond text and voice.
-Multimodal AI will integrate voice, text, images, and even real-time video or gestures into the conversation.
+Multimodal AI leverage on AI voice agents, text, images, and even real-time video or gestures into the conversation.

 2. Enhanced Context and Long-Term Memory